schollz/kiki/README.md

 When specified storage limits *are* reached, then messages begin to be purged.
 Again, only messages from public/friends are allows to be purged.
 First, old message edits are purged.
 Then the oldest posts are purged until the free space is no longer being exceeded.

+## Editing and deletion

+Anything on *KiKi* can be edited.
+All edits are saved in the database (though they will be purged on others computers if you have enough edits to exceed their storage limits).
+The feed shows only the most recent edit.

+There are two kinds of deletion in *KiKi*.

 ## Features

 - Single binary, single settings file, and a setting database.